0xDarkSky/Traffic-Confuser/CONTRIBUTING.md

 I'm looking for someone to code and make projects together with :D

-I usually code in Python and C++, inexperienced in website development, you can check out my website - https://nbsnews.neocities.org/
+I usually code in Python and C++, inexperienced in website development, you can check out a website that I created with a friend - https://nbsnews.neocities.org/

 How to contact me?